shatroopa-si/mobile-calendar/README.md

 # mobile-calendar
-A c program to display a calendar with certain options
+A c program to display a calendar with mouse programming

 development environment: windows----run over dosBox---> TurboC